 Spatsizi Plateau Wilderness Provincial Park was established in 1975 and the name Spatsizi is a native Tahltan word meaning “red goat”, a name given to the Rocky Mountain Goats of the area because of their habit of rolling in the iron oxide colored dirt which changes their normal white coats to red.
 The Collingwoods have been hosting anglers at their Spatsizi Wilderness Lodge on Laslui Lake for more than three decades and developed one of the most unique sport fishing lodges in the Canadian North.
 The Collingwood’s reputation as fishing and hunting outfitters is legendary.

-The angling packages offered by the Collingwoods compare favorably to the finest Alaskan fly-out lodges.
+The angling packages offered by Spatsizi River Outfitters compare favorably to the finest Alaskan fly-out lodges.
 Each two anglers share a well-appointed cabin adjacent to the lodge, and there are only eight fishermen each week.
 Spatsizi is the only lodge licensed to guide and fly anglers in the wild and pristine 3,000 square mile Spatsizi Plateau Wilderness Provincial Park that surrounds them.

 The lodge has an outpost camp on one distant river that is a popular reminder of what few true wilderness experiences remain.
 Discriminating fly fishermen can define the success of their trips with large numbers of 14 to 16 inch fish, or fewer numbers of trophy trout.
 It all happens in one of the most scenic spots in Canada, and moose, caribou, stone sheep, bear, and mountain goats share each day of fishing.
 There are no black flies, and mosquitoes are only a slight nuisance for a few of the first weeks of the short season.

 Spatsizi is a rare combination of Canadian atmosphere deep in the heart of an unspoiled wilderness.
 It is Canada the way most imagine it should be with beautiful forests, crystal clear fish-infested streams, and friendly folks.
-The Collingwood family hosts anglers only during July and August.
+The Gilson and Collingwood families hosts anglers only during July and August.
 Every week of their short season affords excellent angling and there is very little space available each year.

-Included in your angling package at the Spatsizi Wilderness is the round-trip air charter from Smithers to the lodge and virtually everything but the license and tackle; 400 Air Miles round trip - from Smithers to Spatsizi, fly-outs to all the local hot spots with our stationed float-equipped aircraft, Canadian Goods & Service Tax (GST 2.5%), transportation and expediting service during your stay in Smithers, great home cooked meals - served family style, and first-class angling guides.
+Included in your angling package at Spatsizi River Outfitters is the hour-long round-trip air charter from Smithers to the lodge and virtually everything but the license and tackle; 400 Air Miles round trip - from Smithers to Spatsizi; fly-outs to all the local hot spots with our stationed float-equipped aircraft; transportation and expediting service during your stay in Smithers; great home cooked meals - served family style; and first-class angling guides.

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.